SCOnTop/MusicallyRE/README.md

 # MusicallyRE

 MusicallyRE is an educational project to learn more about Reverse Engineering.
-The main goal of this project is to ~~create a functional client library which can be used to receive data from [musical.ly](https://www.musical.ly/en-US/)~~ get gqpple's email and/or Tik Tok password.
-[Fuck you gqqples](https://youtu.be/mJmL8xOr37I).
+The main goal of this project is to ~~create a functional client library which can be used to receive data from [musical.ly](https://www.musical.ly/en-US/)~~ find a way to get someone's Tik Tok email and/or password.

 > **Why musically?**
 > Simple, it has not really been done yet (publicly).
 A simple search only gives [mangledbottles/Musically-API](https://github.com/mangledbottles/Musically-API) which seems to be broken for a long time because of the `X-Request-Sign5` header.